|Nutritional Guidelines (per serving)|

 8. Uncover and test the beans; they should be getting tender, but if they're still firm, cover and cook a bit longer, adding a splash of water if they're getting too dry.

-9. When tender, turn the heat up to 350 degrees F. and continue to cook uncovered for another 30 minutes or so.
+9. When tender, turn the heat up to 350 F. and continue to cook uncovered for another 30 minutes or so.
 This last 30 minutes is to give the beans a nice crust on top, as well as reduce the liquid to a thick, syrupy consistency.
 Remove when ready and serve hot or room temperature.

-Note: the cooking times will vary, but process will not.
+Note: the cooking times will vary, but the process will not.
 After boiling, bake the beans covered until tender, and finish uncovered until the beans are crusty and liquid has thickened.